 Girdling is a technique that induces fruiting and hastens maturity and budbreak (uh-oh!) by disrupting the flow of nutrients and hormones in the stems.
 In late summer, make two parallel cuts, one sixteenth of an inch apart, on the trunk, and remove the strip of bark from between the cuts.
 Do not girdle any vine that is in a weakened condition, or cut too deeply—remove just the outer bark

 A mature kiwifruit vine can produce more than 200 pounds of fruit.
 One hundred or more pounds is possible from a single cold-hardy kiwifruit plant.
-Even in frigid, northern areas of Russia, vines will produce 20 pounds or more of fruit.
+Even in frigid, northern areas of Russia, vines will produce 20 pounds or more of this winter fruit.